JunShern/junshern.github.io/_posts/2017-1-4-The-First-Unraveling.md

 <p align="center" style="text-align: center;">
 <img src='https://media.giphy.com/media/S31kT3zpR4LNm/giphy.gif'>

-*After I thought of it, I had little doubt that such an image would exist.
-The Internet does not disappoint.*
+<em>I’ve never actually given much thought to this line in the song, but wow.
+Hmm.
+The answer that comes to mind: “Only when times are good.”</em>
 </p>

-I’ve never actually given much thought to this line in the song, but wow.
-Hmm.
-The answer that comes to mind: “Only when times are good.”